How to submit a Custom Mobile App to Google Play?

 2. Link your account with Google Wallet and create a Merchant Account

-Once your account is approved, you need to create a payments profile.
+Once your account is approved, you need to create a payment profile.
 This is where you will receive any profits your app makes.

 Log into your Google Play Development Console account, click on reports, select financial reports, and click on set up a merchant account.
 Follow the details, and your merchant account will be automatically linked to your development account.